haiyuem/mlperf-inference/README.md

+# README added by Haiyue Ma
+The modified code are in "developer" branch, forked from branch r2.1 The changes in this repository are in "vision" (2 benchmarks: image classify, medical image analysis) and "recommendation" (1 benchmark: dlrm).
+These changes are tailored to [value locality detector study](https://github.com/haiyuem/value_locality_detector).
+Please run with the script from value locality detector repository.

+Below are the original contents of the README file.

 # MLPerf™ Inference Benchmark Suite
 MLPerf Inference is a benchmark suite for measuring how fast systems can run models in a variety of deployment scenarios.